AaronStackBarnes/NodeJS-Rest-Challenge/README.md

 - Input for state and country will be codes IE USA.
 Perhaps if it is user input is assisted with a google API etc.
 - I did not use es6 import and export.
 I know I should have because it was specifically asked for and I ALWAYS use it for my ReactJS or LitElement but it feels odd to use it in a Node server.
 Anyway bad habit ill be looking to break.
+- My test are insufficient.
+Like in real life I was pressed for time and they suffered.